darktable-org/dtorg/content/blog/2015-03-07-color-reconstruction/2015-03-07-color-reconstruction.md

 Let us assume we have an area of overexposed highlights, e.g. a reflection on a glossy surface.
 The reflection has no color information and is displayed as pure white if the “highlight reconstruction” module is active.
 If this overexposed area is very close to or surrounded by non-overexposed pixels the new module transfers the color of the non-overexposed area to the uncolored highlights.
 The luminance values of the highlight pixels remain unchanged.

-# **Example 1**
+## Example 1

 The following image is a typical case.

 @![colorreconstruction_ex1_1](colorreconstruction_ex1_1.jpg)

 The fountain statue has a glossy gold-plated surface.
-Even with proper metering there is virtually no chance to get a photo of this object on a sunny day without overexposed highlights – there is always a reflection of the sun somewhere on the statue unless I would have gone for an exact back-lit composition (which would have had its own problems).
-In this case we see overexposed highlights on the left shoulder and arm and partly on the head of the figure – distracting as the highlights are pure white and present a strong contrast to the warm colors of the statue.
+Even with proper metering there is virtually no chance to get a photo of this object on a sunny day without overexposed highlights&nbsp;– there is always a reflection of the sun somewhere on the statue unless I would have gone for an exact back-lit composition (which would have had its own problems).
+In this case we see overexposed highlights on the left shoulder and arm and partly on the head of the figure&nbsp;– distracting as the highlights are pure white and present a strong contrast to the warm colors of the statue.

 With the “color reconstruction” module activated I only needed to adjust the “luma threshold” to get the desired result.